 5) Are You Planning To Centralize Your Network?

 One of the biggest challenges most schools have with moving storage and other services to the cloud is the cost to implement it.
-Most of the time, schools that are moving services to the cloud are targeting storage, software, and applications.
+Most of the time, schools that are transferring services to the cloud are targeting storage, software, and applications.

 But there’s a benefit to shifting the network to a cloud-managed one, too—collaboration.